siiptuo/lumeus/README.md

 brightness naturally use a minus sign instead.
 By omitting the sign altogether, the brightness is set to percentage of maximum brightness.

-It's also possible to use the raw brightness values simply by dropping the percentage sign and using plain integers.
+It's also possible to use an exact hardware brightness value simply by dropping the percentage sign and using plain integers.
+This is useful if the backlight brightness range is small like 0-15.

 ## License